BenjaminBoumendil/dataf/README.md

 # DataF

-DataF is a Framework to create data oriented project in a fast way.
+DataF is a framework to create data oriented project in a fast way.

 - Data and database manipulation using SQLAlchemy.
 - Creating Web application using Flask.